WaylonWalker/waylonwalkerv2/src/pages/blog/2020-rebrand.md

 related_post_label: Check out this related post
 tags: []
 twitter_announcement: |-
-  I just documented the story of my 2020 waylonwalker.com redesign on my blog.
+  I documented the story of my 2020 waylonwalker.com redesign on my blog.
+This post walks through the tools and inspiration for the card design.

   waylonwalker.com/dsgn
 path: 2020-rebrand
 title: 2020 waylonwalker.com rebrand
 date: 2020-02-17T13:02:00Z
 status: published
-description: ''
+description: I documented the story of my 2020 waylonwalker.com redesign on my blog.
+This post walks through the tools and inspiration for the card design.
 related_post_body: '1. '
 related_post: []
 cover: "/static/2020-rebrand.png"